 - you’ll have a much clearer sense of why you do the things you do and how to manage the more extreme aspects of visibility personality – the components that are stopping you from being visible at all, or being inconsistently visible, or presenting to your community in a confusing manner.

-If you’d like to join us on that journey, we’re open for enrolment now and you can find out more and enrol here.
+If you’d like to join us on that journey, we’re open for enrolment via application, and you can find out more and apply here.

 Another thing to note;